 Buran, restorer of the race of gods

-Her restoration was short-lived, deposed and probably murdered by another general, succeeded by another queen (her sister) - they came and went with embarrassing speed, rulers and wannabe rulers, some simultaneously, claiming different parts of the empire: Joshnabandah, Azarmidukht (Burandukht's sister, and general Shahrbaraz's widow), Hurmazd V, Khusrau III, Peroz II, Khusrau IV.
-All held power fleetingly between 630 and 632.
+Her restoration was short-lived; she was deposed and probably murdered by another general, and succeeded by another queen (her sister) - they came and went with embarrassing speed, rulers and wannabe rulers, some simultaneously, claiming different parts of the empire: Joshnabandah, Azarmidukht (Burandukht's sister, and general Shahrbaraz's widow), Hurmazd V, Khusrau III, Peroz II, Khusrau IV.
+All held power fleetingly somewhere, between 630 and 632.

 The last king of kings: Yazdegird III (632 - 651)

 Yazdegird III, a previously undiscovered grandson of Khusrau II, was put forward as king by the nobles, led by the spahbad Rustam.
-He was crowned aged 15 in the temple of Anahita at Estakhr, in Persis, from where the Sasanian dynasty had originated.
+He was crowned aged 15 in the temple of Anahita at Istakhr, in Persis, from where the Sasanian dynasty had originated.
 Did they think the time had come to consolidate Sasanian rule in its traditional homeland?
-But outside Persis, events were moving fast.
+Yazdegird was characterised as a "wandering king", who controlled only the area where he happened to be basing himself.
+He needed to keep moving to ensure his rule was recognised.
+The empire was internally unstable, and elsewhere, events were moving fast.

 Persia's long-term enemies, the Turks and the Byzantines, were no longer a threat.
 Exhausted by decades of warfare, with manpower and leadership seriously depleted, a long period of peace was needed for the army to rebuild its strength and confidence.
 Agriculture had been disrupted by war and natural disasters, and the ruling class was distracted by futile but fatal quarrels within itself.

 - by 632: The Arabian peninsula is united under Muhammad; the Sasanians have already been ousted from Yemen and Oman.